Enterprise-CMCS/mac-fc-github-actions-runner-aws/codebuild/README.md

 3. Add tests for new functionality
 4. Submit a pull request

-## License

-Apache 2.0 - See [LICENSE](LICENSE) for details.

 ## Acknowledgments

-Built by the Enterprise-CMCS team for the community.
+Built by mac-fc-embedded team for Enterprise CMS teams.

 ## References